hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

   [vscode-hack], and Vim with [ALE] also offers an excellent experience.

-The HHVM runtime is required for both (1) executing Hack code (2) to run the Hack typechecker, which is the main benefit of using the Hack language---to make sure your code is well written, safe and consistent.
+The HHVM runtime is required for both (1) executing Hack code (2) to run the Hack typechecker, which is the main benefit of using the Hack language&mdash;to make sure your code is well written, safe and consistent.

 ## Your First Hack Program